 That’s the key to profitable betting.
 All of your bets won’t be at the same odds, but it doesn’t matter.
 It works all up and down the odds.

 It also doesn’t matter how many winners you get.
 As long as you’re betting to value, you’ll finish in front.

 So the questions remains: do you just want a lot of winners, or do you want to make money?

 As you can see, that’s a long-term equation.
 If you take a look at a punter’s longer-term results, you’ll see if they’re finding value or not.
 Check out Trevor Lawson’s Melbourne Ratings, or Nathan Snow’s NSW Ratings for an example.

-And stay tuned for next week, when we dig a little deeper in market percentages, and also look at variance.
+And stay tuned for next week, when we dig a little deeper into market percentages, and also look at variance.

 Part 1: What kind of punter are you?